deutschebank/fluxnova-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 </process-engine>
 ```

-The class `org.my.custom.ProcessEngineConfiguration` must be a subclass of `org.camunda.bpm.engine.impl.cfg.JtaProcessEngineConfiguration`.
+The class `org.my.custom.ProcessEngineConfiguration` must be a subclass of `org.finos.flowave.bpm.engine.impl.cfg.JtaProcessEngineConfiguration`.

 The properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.
 In the case of the example above, the
 class would provide a method named